-3. Target SEND pupils so that the attainment gap for ear year group is less than in comparison to July 2023 I July 2024.
-SEND students are met Key performance indicators reviewed termly (SLT) Monitoring of progress of SEND pupils termly, identifying trends and next steps (CT) % attendance in the academy of SEND pupils (SLT for attendance) Attitudes to learning ie 90% engagement (CT) Reviewed Termly Next steps (review date) 4.
-Target EAL pupils so that attainment gap for each y group is less than in comparison to July 2023 H July 2024. that ensures that the needs of EAL pupils are met Engagement of families Key performance indicators reviewed termly (SLT) Monitoring of progress of EAL pupils termly, identifying trends and next steps (CT) % attendance in the academy of EAL pupils (SLT for attendance) Attitudes to learning ie 90% engagement (CT) Engagement of families Reviewed Termly Next steps (review date)
+3. Target SEND pupils so that the attainment gap for each year group is less than in comparison to July 2023 by July 2024.
+Develop effective strategy that ensures that the needs of SEND students are met Implement accurate, time bound, bespoke provision for SEND pupils to reach agreed targets Review SEND pupils work half termly to establish if needs are met Ensure SEND is a regular agenda item for staff meetings/ AGB meetings Key performance indicators reviewed termly (SLT) Monitoring of progress of SEND pupils termly, identifying trends and next steps (CT) % attendance in the academy of SEND pupils (SLT for attendance) Attitudes to learning ie 90% engagement (CT) Reviewed Termly Next steps (review date) 4.
+Target EAL pupils so that the attainment gap for each year group is less than in comparison to July 2023 by July 2024.
+Develop effective strategy that ensures that the needs of EAL pupils are met Implement accurate, time bound, bespoke provision for EAL pupils to reach agreed targets Review EAL pupils work half termly to establish if needs are met Ensure EAL is a regular agenda item for staff meetings/ AGB meetings Engagement of families Key performance indicators reviewed termly (SLT) Monitoring of progress of EAL pupils termly, identifying trends and next steps (CT) % attendance in the academy of EAL pupils (SLT for attendance) Attitudes to learning ie 90% engagement (CT) Engagement of families Reviewed Termly Next steps (review date)